dotnet/runtime/src/tools/illink/docs/error-codes.md

 #### `IL1008`: Could not find constructor on 'type'

-#### `IL1009`: Assembly 'assembly' reference 'reference' could not be resolved
+#### `IL1009`: Assembly reference 'name' could not be resolved

-- There was en error resolving the reference assembly 'reference'.
-An exception with more details is printed.
+- There was an error resolving assembly 'name'.
+Consider adding missing reference to your project or pass `--skip-unresolved` option if you are sure the dependencies don't need to be analyzed.

 #### `IL1010`: Assembly 'assembly' cannot be loaded due to failure in processing 'reference' reference